 Ten years ago, when HPA first got its start, RPA was a relatively foreign concept.
 SaaS wasn’t close to garnering the popularity it has today and the concept of RPA-as-a-Service hadn’t been introduced in the marketplace yet.
 In an age where every software company recouped development expenses immediately, HPA was the lone RPA provider offering flexible, transparent pricing models for RPA services utilizing our own technology.
 The purpose of this approach was two-fold: make RPA accessible for clients of any size and ensure their success with applied automation expertise.

 Today, our approach remains the same.
-We will continue to invest in our technology and our people to deliver scalable RPA solutions with straight-forward pricing that accelerate ROI and reduce the total cost of ownership for our clients.
+HPA will continue to invest in our technology and our people to deliver scalable RPA solutions with straight-forward pricing that accelerate ROI and reduce the total cost of ownership for our clients.
+Start automating today.